Skip to content

 National Opera and Ballet of Ukraine

 The National Opera and Ballet of Ukraine was built in 1867.
 It is one of the best cultural locations in Kyiv.
-It is an impressive building with unique architecture, modern amenities, and all that were added after it was burned in the 1980s.
+It is an impressive building with unique architecture, modern amenities, and all that was added after it was burned in the 1980s.

-Dnipro National Historic Museum
+Dnipro National Historical Museum

 Park of Maxim Gorky